B2B vs DTC Fulfillment: Key Operational Differences for Ecommerce Brands

 - and whether the shipment matches the retailer or distributor's exact receiving requirements.

-Fascinatingly, many fulfillment failures happen before the shipment ever reaches the truck.
-They happen when the warehouse builds the wrong carton logic or pallet pattern and only discovers the problem after labels are printed.
+Many fulfillment failures happen before the shipment ever reaches the truck.
+They happen when the warehouse builds the wrong carton logic or pallet pattern and only discovers the problem after the labels are printed.
+This is why B2B fulfillment is its own discipline, with its own logic and its unique pitfalls.

 ## 4. SLA Expectations: Consumer Speed vs Retail Compliance Windows